 Objectives/Learning Outcomes/Capability Development

-This course contributes to the following Program Learning Outcomes for Bachelor of Computer Science (BP094), Bachelor of Software Engineering (BP096),Bachelor of Information Technology (BP162) and other double degrees;
+This course contributes to the following Program Learning Outcomes for Masters of Computer Science (MC061) and Masters of Information Technology (MC208).

 - analyse and model requirements and constraints for the purpose of designing and implementing software artefacts and IT systems